point85/caliper/README.md

 *Base Symbol*

 All units have a base symbol that is the most reduced form of the unit.
-For example, a Newton is kilogram·metre/second^2.
+For example, a Newton is kilogramï¿½metre/second^2.
 The base symbol is used in the measurement system to register each unit and to discern the result of arithmetic operations on quantities.
-For example, dividing a quantity of Newton·metres by a quantity of metres results in a quantity of Newtons.
+For example, dividing a quantity of Newtonï¿½metres by a quantity of metres results in a quantity of Newtons.

 *Quantity*